Jhay1212/Philippines-History-Supplementary-Module/Readme.md

 A comprehensive and interactive online module for students to learn about the history of the Philippines.

+## INSTALLATION
+Create a database named kasaysayan
+The php db_connection.php will handle the connection as long the database name is correct

+If your using XAMPP you can import the table for ease of use

 ## Features

 * A timeline of major events in Philippine history from the pre-colonial period to the present day